-The cafeteria will often work well for this. - → Have a variety of vegetables so that groups of 2-3 students can prepare vegetables together. - > Par boil (boil until soft but not until completely cooked) beets, carrots, or potatoes if you need to speed up in-class cooking time. - > Roast winter squash, if using, beforehand. - > Set up a demonstration cooking station for all students to see and access easily. - Prep the garlic and onions yourself, sautéing them until translucent, and then add broth and bring to a boil before class begins. - Set up stations with each ingredient already portioned on a cutting mat and ready for students to prepare.
-Have an empty bowl or container about the size that you'll want prepped. - Display your recipe where students can see, either on poster board, on the board, or projected. - > Create role cards, 2-3 of each role, depending on how involved the task is.
-For example: Tear collard leaves, juice one lemon, or scoop squash.
-Put the cards in a container for students to select at random.

-Photocopy and cut blank Recipe Cards for each student.
+The cafeteria will often work well for this. - Have a variety of vegetables so that groups of 2-3 students can prepare vegetables together. - Par boil (boil until soft but not until completely cooked) beets, carrots, or potatoes if you need to speed up in-class cooking time. - > Roast winter squash, if using, beforehand. - Set up a demonstration cooking station for all students to see and access easily. - Prep the garlic and onions yourself, sautéing them until translucent, and then add broth and bring to a boil before class begins. - Set up stations with each ingredient already portioned on a cutting mat and ready for students to prepare.
+Have measuring cups or an empty bowl or container that's the size of the amount of vegetable that you'll want prepped. - Display your recipe where students can see, either on poster board, on the board, or projected. - Create role cards, 2-3 of each role, depending on how involved the task is, for example, tear collard leaves, juice one lemon, or scoop squash seeds.
+Put the cards in a container for students to select at random. - > Photocopy and cut blank Recipe Cards for each student.